mjpolifka/satisfactory-tools/readme.md

 Run `flask run` to start the development server.
 In your browser, navigate to http://localhost:5000/init_db/ the first time you run it.

-Then to access the app, navigate to http://localhost:5000/
+Then, to access the app, navigate to http://localhost:5000/

 ## "Documentation" (basically just some notes for now):

 uses `flask` and `flask-sqlalchemy`, with an `sqlite` database
-doesn't do much yet
+does more now, but not sure what to document the code seems quite readable to me (but of course it would)

 ## TODO List

 ### In-Progress
-- ~~need to start calculating items per minute, I'm guessing it's a function shared by everything~~
-    - qpm; did it mostly in my template (in fact, I should move the last remnant)
 - get an error when I try and recursively get ingredients for miner items
     - I'm trying to click on the raw material... what _should_ it show me?
 - haven't figured out the 'by_hand' items yet